 Gender Odyssey discussions have a strong focus on making room for each person’s viewpoint and giving all of us the opportunity to learn from one another.
 They are designed to encourage us to explore the complexities of how we interact with each other and with the larger society.

-If you have strong facilitation skills and are drawn to one or two of the sessions listed below, we encourage you to fill out a Facilitator Application Form.
+If you have strong facilitation skills and are drawn to one or two of the sessions listed below, we encourage you to fill out the online form at the bottom of this page.
 We will then be in touch for a telephone interview.